The Book

 If you enjoyed Incredulous Moshoeshoe and the Lightning Bird I’d love to hear from you.
 Please drop me a line!
 If you didn’t enjoy it, I guess you can still get in touch to help me do better next time.
 But I warn you.
 If you come at me guns blazing, you will leave me no choice but to cry.
 Ideas for future themes, monsters and musical genres welcome.

-Email me using the form below or get in touch via my socials.
+get in touch via my socials.